MaayanLab/software-testing/2-functional-testing/README.md

 ## Degrees of coverage

-Between unit and functional tests, we can cover most of what we want
+Between unit and functional tests, we have test coverage for most of what we want:

 - Unit tests to verify core algorithms, e.g. Fisher's exact test
 - Functional tests to verify primary features, e.g. perform enrichment and verify results